DataDog/documentation/content/en/graphing/widgets/table.md

     * Metric: See the [main graphing documentation][1] to configure a metric query.
     * Log Events: See the [log search documentation][2] to configure a log event query.

-* Column headers can be renamed by setting a metric alias.
+* You can rename column headers by setting metric aliases.
 * For the **Rows**, choose the tag key to **Group by**.
 The example below displays `service` rows.
-* Choose the limit for the number results (defaults to 10).
+* Choose a limit for the number results (defaults to 10).
-* Choose the metric for sorting the table (defaults to the first column).
+* Choose a metric for sorting the table (defaults to the first column).
-* Optional: Configure conditional formatting depending on the cell values for each column.
+* Optional:cConfigure conditional formatting depending on the cell values for each column.

 {{< img src="graphing/widgets/table/table_setup.png" alt="Table setup" responsive="true" style="width:80%;">}}